larspetrus/Roofpig/README.md

 *FBUDRL*

 F, F', F2, B, B' B2, U, etc works like they should.
-F2 turns clockwise, FZ counter clockwise FZ.
-You can also use F² instead of F2, if you prefer the cute approach.
+F2 turns clockwise, F2' or FZ is F2 counter clockwise.
+You can also use F² for F2.

 *Standard slices and turns*